 Source: indonesiantuna.com (2019)

 It is important to understand that the stories these companies tell about their products are true.
 This is not a fairy-tale.
 They have looked at the unique selling points of their producers and have tried to (simply) communicate this on the package.
-If you cannot ensure that the story is true, it’s better not to tell the story at all.
-We will come back to this point later in the CBI Trends Analysis when we introduce our next trend: traceability.
+If you cannot guarantee that the story is true, it is better not to tell the story at all.
+Certifications are a way of providing evidence for your claims.
 The emergence of these brands is further evidence of the increasing importance of storytelling in branding and strengthens the growing trend of certified products gaining popularity.

 - Develop a story around your brand when selling to markets in which the consumer sees your packaging; think about the retail and wholesale market.
-Even in the B2B market, your brand story can give you an advantage over your competitors.
+Even in the business to business (B2B) market, your brand story can give you an advantage over your competitors.

-- Start telling your company’s story now as, though it is not a market entry requirement yet, it is a growing trend and increasingly important to the end user.
+- Start telling your company’s story now.
+Though it is not a market entry requirement yet, it is a growing trend and is becoming increasingly important to the end user.
 Get ahead of your competitors.

 - Take inspiration from other companies successfully telling stories to create a brand identity.